 Where Instruct-ERIC is using your personal data on the basis of consent, you have the right to withdraw that consent at any time.
 Where Instruct-ERIC is using your personal data on the basis of legitimate interest, based on your membership to Instruct-ERIC, you have the right to request that we cancel membership and delete your personal data.
 You would no longer be able to log-in to the ARIA system or access membership benefits.

 You are entitled to request a copy of the data we hold on you.
 In your request, you would need to provide information to confirm your identity.
 If we hold personal information about you, we will give you a copy of the information in an understandable format together with an explanation of why we hold and use it.Once we have all the information necessary to respond to your request we’ll provide your information to you within one month.
 This timeframe may be extended by up to two months if your request is particularly complex.

-If you would like further information on your rights or wish to exercise them, please write us at Instruct Admin Team, Oxford House, Parkway Court,John Smith Drive, Oxford, OX4 2JY,or contact us at email@example.com
+If you would like further information on your rights or wish to exercise them, please write us at Instruct Admin Team, Oxford House, Parkway Court,John Smith Drive, Oxford, OX4 2JY, or contact us at firstname.lastname@example.org

 We may update this policy from time to time by publishing a new version on our website.
 You should check this page occasionally to ensure you are happy with changes to this policy.
-We may notify you or significant changes to this policy by email.
+We may notify you of significant changes to this policy by email.